If you used this tutorial, please link to your project in the comments or tag it #quicknthrifty18thcgarters on social media so I can see them!

 Note: I discovered that the Boston Museum of Fine Arts has many garters in their online database that can be used for inspiration.
 The blog 18th Century Notebook also has a comprehensive list of links visual inspiration for garters of this time period.

 - Decorative fabric or ribbon for the fashion fabric.
 I used fabric woven to give the appearance of embroidered stripes.
 I needed around 20″ length, but this will depend on the size of your leg.
 For reference, I have fairly thin legs – mine were about 9 1/2″ long in the end.
-If you are into embroidery, you could embroider your own lengths of fabric for a more historically accurate touch, however, using scraps from a gown to match would also be lovely!
+If you are into embroidery, you could embroider your own lengths of fabric for a more historically accurate touch, however, using scraps to match your gown would also be lovely!

 - Plain weave fabric for the backing.
 I used cotton but linen would be more accurate for this time period.
 Don’t use a slippery fabric like satin as it won’t give any grip, which would defeat the purpose of the garter.

 - Ribbon or tape (woven or knitted – I have seen knitted reproduction ones which offer a bit of elasticity and therefore more comfort).
-I used about 100″ of ribbon but I think this was quite too long.
+I used about 100″ of ribbon but I think this was quite too long and had to trim them down.

 - Thread.
 Linen or silk are historically accurate and can be purchased from Wm.
 Booth, Draper and Burnley & Trowbridge.